-Ivy League cancels all sports until at least January
+Ivy League cancels sports

 The first few dominoes of college sports have fallen as two conferences of private schools cancelled all fall sports this week.